lucs/Debugging-Tool/README.md

         «L-⟨line number⟩ ‹⟨message⟩› …/⟨file⟩»

 You can supply your own `$formatter` to the constructor.
-The `Block` must be declared as taking two arguments and when it gets invoked by the printing methods, the arguments that will be passed to it are the message that was constructed from the printing method's `@str` arguments and a callframe corresponding to where the printing method was called.
+The `Block` must be declared as taking two arguments and when it gets invoked by the printing methods, the arguments that will be passed to it are the message that was constructed from the printing method's `@elems` and a callframe corresponding to where the printing method was called.

 If your formatter is not interested in using either or both of those arguments, just declare them as `Any`.
-Here are a few examples:
+Here are a few illustrations:

-            # This formatter just returns the message without changing
-            # anything.
-It's like if no formatter was being applied or
-            # like if only methods ending in ‹r› were being invoked.
+            This formatter just returns the message without changing anything.
+It's like if no formatter was being applied or like if only methods whose name ends with an underscore were being invoked.
         Debugging::Tool.new: 1, -> $msg, Any { $msg }

-            # This ignores the message to print and just prints a line
-            # with a number that increments each time a printing method is
+            This one ignores the message argument and just returns a number that increments each time a printing method is called.
-            # called.
             Not really useful, but there it is.
-        Debugging::Tool.new: 1, -> Any, Any { state $n = 0; "$n++\n" }
+        Debugging::Tool.new: 1, -> Any, Any { state $n = 1; $n++ }

-            # Another dumb example.
+            This one uppercases any message that contains the string 'error' matched case insensitively.
         Debugging::Tool.new(
             1,
             sub ($msg is copy, Any) {
-                return "I don't want to see the error!" if $msg ~~ m:i/ 'error' /;
+                $msg .= uc if $msg ~~ m:i/ 'error' /;
-                $msg .= uc;
+                return $msg;
             }
         )

-            # This is the code of the default formatter.
-        sub ($msg, $callframe) {
+            This is the code of the default formatter. sub ($msg, $callframe) {
-                # The callframe 'file' annotation sometimes
+                The callframe 'file' annotation sometimes
-                # appends the parenthesized name of the module to
-                # the file name, so we remove it here.
+                appends the parenthesized name of the module to the file name, so we remove it here.
             (my $filename = $callframe.file) ~~ s/ \s+ '(' \S+ ')' $//;
             sprintf(
                 "L-%-5d ‹%s› …/%s",